wasifzaman182/Safety-Critical-Systems/README.md

 Considerations:
 --> CC is used to identify potential areas that may benefit from additional testing.

 --> Reducing cyclomatic complexity can enhance code maintainability.
 --> It is just one of many metrics used in software analysis, and it is often used in conjunction with other metrics for a more comprehensive evaluation of software quality and safety.

+# Modern risk in safety-critical software
+--> A range of risks due to the evolving tech landscape and increased complexity in their design and deployment.
+  Some of the key risks include

+## Cybersecurity Threats
+Unauthorized access, data breaches, and cyber-attacks can compromise the integrity and safety of software systems.

+## Software Complexity
+The complexity of modern safety-critical software continues to grow with advanced functionalities, integration of artificial intelligence, and intricate control systems.
+Increased complexity can lead to challenges in understanding, testing, and ensuring the reliability of the software.

+## Autonomous Systems Risks
+The development and deployment of autonomous systems, such as autonomous vehicles and drones, introduce new risks.
+Issues related to perception, decision-making algorithms, and the ability to handle unforeseen scenarios pose challenges in ensuring the safety of these systems

+## Machine Learning and AI Risks:
+Safety-critical systems incorporating machine learning and artificial intelligence algorithms face challenges in ensuring the predictability and reliability of AI-driven decisions.
+Understanding the behaviour of complex learning systems and validating their safety becomes crucial.

+## Data Integrity and Quality
+Safety-critical systems often rely on data for decision-making.
+Ensuring the integrity and quality of data, especially in dynamic and uncertain environments, is a challenge.
+Incorrect or compromised data can lead to incorrect system responses.

+## Regulatory Compliance Challenges
+Evolving regulations and standards for safety-critical systems can pose challenges in maintaining compliance.
+Adapting to changing regulatory requirements and ensuring that systems meet the latest safety standards are ongoing concerns.

+## Environmental Factors
+Safety-critical systems operating in challenging environments, such as extreme weather conditions or hostile territories, face additional risks.
+Adapting to diverse environmental factors and ensuring the robustness of systems in such conditions is a concern.